 Pros

-Lightweight Magic: At 6.9 ounces, this is one of the lightest baitcasters to ever hit the market.
+Lightweight Magic: At 6.9 ounces, this is one of the lightest bait casters ever to hit the market.

-Simplistic and Beginner-Friendly: This daily driver is a great choice for beginners looking for a lightweight baitcaster for bass and panfish.
+Simplistic and Beginner-Friendly: This daily driver is a great choice for beginners looking for a lightweight bait caster for bass and panfish.

 Cons